wesnoth/wesnoth/README.md

 About
 =====

-**The Battle for Wesnoth** is a Free, turn-based tactical strategy game with a high fantasy theme, featuring both singleplayer and online/hotseat multiplayer combat.
+**The Battle for Wesnoth** is an Open Source, turn-based tactical strategy game with a high fantasy theme, featuring both singleplayer and online/hotseat multiplayer combat.
 Fight a desperate battle to reclaim the throne of Wesnoth, or take hand in any number of other adventures.